conda-forge/actionlint-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `actionlint` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `actionlint, actionlint-with-all, actionlint-with-pyflakes, actionlint-with-shellcheck` can be installed with `conda`:

 ```
-conda install actionlint
+conda install actionlint actionlint-with-all actionlint-with-pyflakes actionlint-with-shellcheck
 ```

 or with `mamba`:

 ```
-mamba install actionlint
+mamba install actionlint actionlint-with-all actionlint-with-pyflakes actionlint-with-shellcheck
 ```

 It is possible to list all of the versions of `actionlint` available on your platform with `conda`: